-The sequence of contributions followed the pattern of Otto making a verbal contribution (e.g., "just retype it") and Beck reading or adding to the code (e.g., "while light dot position dot x less than").
-The overall trajectory of the interaction moved from an initial error ("inconsistent indentation one full-") to an eventual solution ("It should- Yeah!
+The sequence of contributions follows the pattern of Otto making a verbal contribution (e.g., "just retype it") and Beck reading or adding to the code (e.g., "while light dot position dot x less than").
+The overall trajectory of the interaction moves from an initial error ("inconsistent indentation one full-") to an eventual solution ("It should- Yeah!
 And that just travels straight to the right").
-Otto's utterances along the way pointed to his ability to clarify and negotiate the shared understanding and course of action (in-class behavior aligned with key ability #3, collaboration).
-Otto did not just hand his computer to Beck and say "fix it"-he was working together with Beck, suggesting paths (e.g., "just retype it"), contributing chunks of code (e.g., "focal point dot pos x"), and clarifying the known quantities (e.g., "hundred").
-The eventual solution to Otto's coding problem represented Otto's willingness to let the interaction with Beck shape his course (in-class behavior aligned with key inclination #1, collaboration).
+Otto's utterances along the way point to his ability to clarify and negotiate the shared understanding and course of action.
+Otto didn't just hand his computer to Beck and say "fix it"- he's working together with Beck and suggesting paths (e.g., "just retype it"), contributing chunks of code (e.g., "focal point dot pos x"), and clarifying the known quantities (e.g., "hundred").
+The eventual solution to Otto's coding problem represents Otto's willingness to let the interaction with Beck shape his course.

-Overall, Otto's words and actions aligned with a disposition for high collaboration with others.
+Overall, Otto displayed a disposition for high collaboration with others.
 This was clear throughout his interview and in-class behavior.
 He displayed several inclinations, sensitivities, and abilities aligned with high collaboration: a willingness to have his course changed by interactions with others, a tendency to invite and value perspectives different from his own, an attentiveness to the unique insights that emerge from interactions, an ability to listen to and have his actions shaped by others, and an ability to negotiate the group's understanding.
-A contrasting instance was Otto's hesitancy to collaborate with peers in calculus class, to which we return in Section 7.7.
-This particular excerpt was coded for an resistance on Otto's part to have his course changed by interactions with others.
+The only exception was his hesitancy to collaborate with peers in calculus class, which we return to in the discussion section.
+This particular excerpt was coded for an Unwillingness on Otto's part to have his course changed by interactions with others.